HackYourFuture/databases/Week2/README.md

 of this week: keys, relationships and joins.
 Again it is @Unmesh on slack, a thanks if this helped you is much appreciated!

+## Career training II (Interview preparation)
+If you haven't finished all the material yet, then continue with it this week.

 ## Finished?

 Are you finished with going through the materials?
 High five!
 If you feel ready to get practical,